Updated: Apr 18, 2022

 Puerto Rico is just 90 miles long and 30 miles wide.
 It’s relatively easy to drive around the island with good highway infrastructure there and cheap rental cars available.
 A Puerto Rico road trip can be a lot of fun!

 This Puerto Rico road trip is just the most fun solo trip I’ve done yet.
 From amazing beaches to interesting history to amazing food, Puerto Rico is one of my favorite if not favorite islands in the Caribbean.
 I’ve been to 9 different islands.

-Plus, it’s probably the cheapest island in the Caribbean to go to right now.
+It’s probably the cheapest island in the Caribbean to go to right now.
 Seriously, I was shocked at how little things cost!
-You’ll see my break down below, but if you’re looking for a beachy vacation that won’t break the bank then this is it.
-What other Caribbean island can you visit on a $150 round trip flight and average hotel cost of $100 a night?!
+You’ll see my breakdown below, but if you’re looking for a beachy vacation that won’t break the bank then this is it.
+What other Caribbean islands can you visit on a $150 round trip flight and average hotel cost of $100 a night?!
+PS read how I found my flight for even cheaper here.
 Pretty fabulous if you ask me!